By Eric Johnson

 Likewise, Joseph Smith taught that the material world has eternal roots, fully repudiating the concept of creation ex nihilo.
 “Earth, water &c—all these had their existence in an elementary State from Eternity,” he said in an 1839 sermon.
 God organized the universe out of existing elements.

 Nobody has tackled this issue with more success than philosopher William Lane Craig.
-Consider two important resourses that are located offsite:
+Consider two important resources that are located offsite:

 The Cosmological Argument (video, 4 minutes)